 Experience Scottish culture (bagpipes, Highland Gathering)

 There are many different ways to experience traditional Scottish culture, but you do have to seek it out.
-Scots only wear their traditional dress for special occasions, such as a wedding, so don’t expect to see them wandering around in kilts playing the bagpipes!
+Scots only wear their traditional dress for special occasions, such as a wedding, so don’t expect to see them wandering the streets in a kilt playing the bagpipes!

-Luckily, there are many events that run in Scotland throughout the year where you can experience Scottish culture.
+Luckily, many events run throughout Scotland over the year where you can experience Scottish culture.
 Try attending one of the following:

 - Attend a Highland Gathering (or Highland Games)